2.1 Basis of preparation

 Ordinary shares are classified as Equity when the Company has an un-conditional right to avoid delivery of cash or another financial asset, that is, when the dividend and repayment of capital are at the sole and absolute discretion of the Company and there is no contractual obligation whatsoever to that effect.

-2. 15 Employee benefits
+2.15 Employee benefits

-which the associated services are rendered by the Company employees.
+The Company’s employee benefits mainly include wages, salaries, bonuses, defined contribution plans, defined benefit plans, compensated absences, deferred compensation and share-based payments.
+The employee benefits are recognised in the year in which the associated services are rendered by the Company employees.
 Short-term employee benefits are recognised in Statement of Profit and Loss at undiscounted amounts during the period in which the related services are rendered.

 a.
-Defined Contribution plans
+Defined contribution plans

-The contributions to defined contribution plans are recognised in profit or loss as and when the services are rendered by employees.
-The Company has no further obligations under these plans beyond its periodic contributions.
+The contributions to defined contribution plans are recognised in profit or loss as and when the services

 b.
-Defined benefits plans
+Defined benefit plans

-In accordance with the local laws and regulations, all the employees in India are entitled for the Gratuity plan.
+I n accordance with the local laws and regulations, all the employees in India are entitled for the Gratuity plan.
 The said plan requires a lump-sum payment to eligible employees (meeting the required vesting service condition) at retirement or termination of employment, based on a pre-defined formula.

 The Company provides for the liability towards the said plans on the basis of actuarial valuation carried out quarterly as at the reporting date, by an independent qualified actuary using the projected-unit-credit method.